-In this post, I wanted to take a look at United Polars Lounges, which are the carrier’s premium international lounges.
+In this post, I want to take a look at United Polars Lounges, which are the carrier’s premium international lounges.
 Separately, I’ve written about United Clubs, which are United’s more basic lounges, accessible with a membership, based on elite status, etc.

 What are United Polaris Lounges?